xieyuheng/fidb-zero/docs/diary/2023-10-14-implementing-relations.md

 This is not a bad limitation,
 because we are using a client/server architechure, in which every request is sent by a user or a guest.

+# Check consistency during reading

+Since a double-link is built by two requests, when the first request success but the second fail, the state of the double-link will be inconsistent.

+We can solve this problem by checking consistency during reading the first endpoint of the double-link, and amend the double-link if it is broken.